Sommie09/Sommie09/README.md

 - :earth_africa: Actively contributing to Mentorship Android on AnitaB.
 Org
 - 👯 I’m looking to collaborate on innovative mobile solutions
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I love cooking!
+- ⚡ Fun fact: I love cooking and playing the violin!